 Within this document we make references to other documents which can be found at the following links:

-Midshore Consulting Limited is hereinafter referred to as “Us”, We”, “Midshore”.
+Midshore Consulting Limited (a member of Midshore Group) is hereinafter referred to as “Us”, We”, “Midshore”.

 The need to retain data varies widely with the type of data.
 Some data can be immediately erased, and some must be retained until reasonable potential for future need no longer exists.